How to use Sauna?

 2. Turning on the Sauna Stove

-• The stove temperature (70 °C) and operating time (2 h) are preset.
+ÄkäsHiisi Lodge: The stove can be started by pressing the power button.
+The control panel is located in the utility room (see picture).
+The stove temperature (70 °C) and operating time (2 h) are preset.
 The sauna is ready for use in about 30–40 minutes.

 3. Sauna Use